MikeWolf007/covShrinkage/README.md

 3. QIS: Nonlinear shrinkage derived under Frobenius loss and its two cousins, Inverse Stein’s loss and Minimum Variance loss, called quadratic-inverse shrinkage (QIS).
 See Ledoit and Wolf (2022, Section 4.5).

 INPUT(S): Y (N*p): raw data matrix of N iid observations on p random variables.
 Second optional input parameter: If the second (optional) parameter k is absent, not-a-number, or empty,then the algorithm demeans the data by default, and adjusts the effective sample size accordingly.
-If the user inputs k = 0, then no demeaning takes place; if user inputs k = 1, then it signifies that the data Y has already been demeaned.
+If the user inputs k = 0, then no demeaning takes place; if user inputs k = 1, then it signifies that the data Y have already been demeaned.

 OUTPUT: sigmahat (p*p): invertible covariance matrix estimator.